 Submission and Eligibility Guidelines:

-• Submitted manuscripts should be at least 40 pages.
-They should be paginated, with the title of the collection included on each page as a header or footer, and fastened with a clip.
-Please do not staple or permanently bind submissions.
+• Submissions should be at least 40 pages with the title of the collection included on each page as a header or footer, if possible.

-• For the purposes of this contest, a previously published full-length book is defined as a volume of at least 40 pages in an edition of 500 or more copies that has been made readily available through trade distribution (i.e. local and/or on-line booksellers, including Amazon.com).
-Any woman who has published a book that meets these criteria is ineligible.
+• For the purposes of this contest, a previously published full-length book of poems is defined as a volume of more than 40 pages, in an edition of 500 or more copies, that has been made readily available through trade distribution (i.e. local and/or on-line booksellers, including Amazon.com).

 • As of 2015, submissions are accepted only via Submittable between September 1st and October 31st.